alramirezca/ATRACKCS/README.md

 ## Introduction

-ATRACKCS (Algorithm for Tracking Convective Systems) is a Python package for the automated detection and tracking of mesoscale convective systems (MCS).
-The algorithm uses brightness temperature (Tb) and precipitation (P) coming from satellite data.
+ATRACKCS is a Python package for the automated detection and tracking of Mesoscale convective systems (MCS).
+MCS are organized cloud clusters that produce regional rainfall and feature vertical development penetrating the mid-upper troposphere.
+The spatio-temporal characterization of MCS plays a fundamental role in understanding weather and regional climate, and contributes to reducing the vulnerability to severe precipitation events.
+This Python package is a potential tool for characterizing spatio-temporal distribution and evolution of MCS and is intended for researchers and students interested in exploring MCS dynamics.

+ATRACKCS provides a set of functions designed for a workflow analysis that includes the detection and characterization of MCS, as well as the integration in tracks, allowing detailed monitoring of the MCS life cycle both in space and time.
+The algorithm uses brightness temperature (Tb) and precipitation (P) coming from public satellite data and can operate with Tb as the only input variable or associating precipitation features.
+The algorithm parameterization can be adapted to the needs of the MCS detection, as the user is allowed to define the thresholds of Tb and P.

+### Technical details and Usage

-### The detection of the MCS (regions) is performed using these steps:
+`The MCS (regions) detection and characterization are performed using these steps: `

-1. At a given time step, the algorithm finds all pixels where `Tb <= Tb_threshold [200 k - 240 k]` and defines approximate regions with the convex hull,  using a binary structure where the pixels that satisfy the described condition are equal to 1 and the remaining pixels are equal to 0.
+1. The input data: Tb and P area processed.
+The algorithm can operate with Tb as the only input variable.
+At a given time step, the algorithm finds all pixels where `Tb <= Tb_threshold [200 k - 240 k]` and defines approximate regions with the convex hull, using a binary structure where the pixels that satisfy the described condition are equal to 1 and the remaining pixels are equal to 0.
-2. Transform from geographic to plane coordinates and compute an approximate area of the defined regions.
-3. Discard all regions whose area is `<= area_threshold [>= 1000 km**2]`
-4. Estimate Tb attributes of those regions.
+2. Transform from geographic to plane coordinates and compute an approximate area of the defined region, discard all regions where area is `<= area_threshold [>= 1000 km**2]` and estimate Tb attributes of those regions.
-5. Estimate P attributes of those regions.
-This is optional as the algorithm can operate only with Tb as input variable.
+3. Estimate P attributes of those regions and discard regions based on P rate and P area containing.
+This is optional.

 ![](joss/resume_atrackcs_1.png)

-### The tracks are performed using these steps:
+`The tracks are performed using these steps:`

-1. **overlapping priority** principle: for any MCS at time `t`, the MCS with the highest olverlap percentage at time `t+1` "wins" and is associated with it.
-2. The MCS (with lower or no overlap percentages) at time `t+1` could form a track on their own, and are left to be associated in the next iteration between `t+1` and `t+2`.
+4. overlapping priority principle: for any MCS at time t, the MCS with the highest overlap percentage at time `t+1` "wins" and is associated with it.
+The MCS (with lower or no overlap percentages) at time `t+1`could form a track on their own, and are left to be associated in the next iteration between `t+1` and `t+2`.
-3. No merging or splitting is allowed, any MCS at time `t` can only be linked to one MCS at time `t+1`.
+No merging or splitting is allowed, any MCS at time t can only be linked to one MCS at time `t+1`.
 Similarly, any MCS at time `t+1` can only be linked to one MCS at time `t`.
-4. All tracks that do not get updated during the `t` - `t+1` process terminate.
-This assumes that no gap in the track is allowed.
+All tracks that do not get updated during the `t` - `t+1` process terminate.
+5. Estimate MCS and tracks attributes.

 ![](joss/resume_atrackcs_2.png)

 The algorithm can be adapted to the needs of the MCS detection, as the user is allowed to define the thresholds of Tb and P (no required).
-ATRACKCS is intended for researchers and students who are interested in the characterization of MCS both in the meteorological and climatological fields.
+Notebooks and scripts presenting the algorithm functionalities based on use cases are available on the repository page.

 ## Input Data